The Seattle Aquarium works to develop and advance science-based policies to conserve and protect our marine environment.

-We support policies that increase Chinook salmon availability, reduce the impacts of vessel noise and disturbance, help prevent oil spills, and reduce toxic pollution—all critical for giving the endangered southern resident orcas a real chance at recovery.
-In 2019, we testified in support of bills in Olympia and hosted a press conference with our partners, and all four bills passed the legislature, resulting in meaningful new protections for the orcas and their prey.
-We also supported increased critical habitat for orcas and urged efforts to reduce risks to orcas from Navy training and testing activities, advised the state on science-based rules for the new commercial whale-watching license program, and helped to organize a voluntary boater pledge.
+We support policies that increase Chinook salmon availability, reduce the impacts of vessel noise and disturbance, and reduce toxic pollution—all critical for giving the endangered southern resident orcas a real chance at recovery.
+In 2019, all four bills that we supported passed the legislature, resulting in meaningful new protections for the orcas and their prey.
+We have also supported increased critical habitat for orcas, urged efforts to reduce risks to orcas from Navy training and testing activities, advised the state on science-based rules for the new commercial whale-watching license program, and helped to organize a voluntary boater pledge.
 In the 2021 state legislature, we supported funding for Quiet Sound, a new program that will reduce ship noise and disturbance affecting the orcas.

 Reducing plastic pollution

 From plastic bags and derelict fishing gear to microplastics and microbeads, plastic pollution is accumulating in the ocean.
 We are working to advance policies that will reduce use, stem the flow, increase upcycling and improve compliance.
 In 2020, we helped pass the Reusable Bag Bill to eliminate thin, single-use plastic bags in Washington State.
 In 2021, we worked with our partners to pass SB 5022, which banned certain expanded polystyrene foam products; required manufacturers of plastic beverage bottles, trash bags, and household cleaning and personal care containers to use post-consumer recycled content; and allowed food service businesses to provide single-use utensils, straws, condiment packets and cold-beverage lids only when the customer confirms they want them.

 Maintaining federal protections

 Federal laws provide critical protections for our waters and marine wildlife, and we are working to maintain and strengthen those laws.
-In 2018, we invited Aquarium visitors to join us in opposing the proposed weakening of the Endangered Species Act.
-In 2019, we have spoken up against the proposed weakening of the Clean Water Act.
-In 2019, we spoke up against the proposed weakening of the Clean Water Act and efforts to weaken Washington’s water quality standards.
+We have spoken up against efforts to weaken the Endangered Species Act, the Clean Water Act, the National Environmental Policy Act and Washington’s water quality standards.

 Building climate resilience

-We are working at both the state and federal levels to advance policy solutions to avert further ocean acidification and ocean warming.
-We support policies that build the resilience of ocean ecosystems and coastal communities against the effects of climate change.
+We are working to advance policy solutions to avert further ocean acidification and ocean warming and build the resilience of ocean ecosystems and coastal communities.
 We have endorsed bills and initiatives that would help us accelerate the transition to a clean energy future, including a new law passed in 2019 to move Washington toward a 100% clean energy future and one that passed in 2020 to update the state’s emissions reduction targets based on the latest science.

 Advancing environmental justice